STV4020B – Statistical Analysis

 - effectively present statistical material in tables and figures

-- the ability to critically evaluate empirical research using quantitative observational data
+- the ability to critically evaluate empirical research designs intended to identify causal effects

 - experience analyzing and visualizing a broad range of quantitative observational data using the programming language R